wazo-communication/developers.wazo.io/README.md

 This repository contains the source and building scripts for https://developers.wazo.io.

-Goal of the website: Help developers figure out how to integrate or extend around Wazo.
+Goal of the website: Explain to developers how to extend EU-C Wazo with modular plugins or from integrations.
 Explain Wazo architecture with use cases, documentation, and examples.
+This website should not go in the deep of the wazo-platform/micro-service details.

 ## Contribute